carpentries/instructor-training/_extras/guide.md

 ### Before the demo
 -  Sign up to [lead demos][demo-pad].
 -  For each trainee, pick a suitable starting point in the lesson that they have chosen.
-Do not start at the very beginning of the first episode, and look for an episode that dives into live coding quickly without first explaining a lot.
-(Example starting points are listed below.).
+For most lessons, any episode will be suitable.
+There are a few exceptions - listed below.
 Do not have them start in the middle of an episode.
 Note that some lessons (e.g., the Software Carpentry R lesson using inflammation data) have supplementary episodes.
 Do not pick from those.

 ### Shortly Before the Demo
 -  Go to the Zoom room.
 The link is in the [Etherpad][demo-pad].